Client: Fife Council Property Services for Libraries, Arts and Museum Service

 Project Site: Pittencrieff House Museum, Pittencrieff Park, Dunfermline

-Project Scope: Investigation of historic external lime finishes, written specifications for reinstatement of external lime finishes and quality control of the new work.
+Project Scope: Investigation of historic external lime finishes, written specification

 This is a typical example of our building advisory work allied to our analysis of building materials to effect informed decisions for specifying materials and working techniques for the reinstatement of external lime finishes.